 - Formal review of evidence and investigative report

 7 Steps of Investigation Process (click to expand)

 - Student Life;

-- College Support Persons;
+- Support resource details

 Our goal is to keep you safe on campus and to ensure you are able to continue your education.
-To aid in this we can discuss interim measures to ensure your safety and peace of mind.
+To aid in this we can discuss supportive measures to ensure your safety and peace of mind.
 Options may include:

-- Dorm relocation
+- Dorm or housing relocation

 - Class schedule changes

 - Assistance in rescheduling academic assignments

 - Escorts to and from specific campus location